KumoCorp/kumomta/docs/tutorial/configuring_kumomta.md

     log_arf = true
     relay_to = false
     ```
+    For more information, see the [Configuring Inbound and Relay Domains](../userguide/configuration/domains.md) page of the User Guide.

     !!!note
         The preceding example configures the server to accept traffic from the outside world addressed to the bounce.example.com domain, as long as the incoming messages are either Out-Of-Band DSN (bounce) notifications, or Feedback Loop messages, but will not accept regular mail for inbound relay such as with a corporate mail environment.

-1. Configure the sources.toml file, written to `/opt/kumomta/etc/sources.toml` in the following format, substituting your own IP and ehlo information:
+1. Configure the sources.toml file, written to `/opt/kumomta/etc/policy/sources.toml` in the following format, substituting your own IP and ehlo information:

     ```toml
     [source."ip-1"]